spokestack/spokestack.io/content/docs/Design/script-storyboard-responses.md

 ## Test and Refine Your Script

 Does your interaction sound human and natural?
-Type responses [here](https://labs.spokestack.io/) to hear how a synthetic voice might read them.
+Try entering responses in the [account section](/account/services/tts) to hear how a synthetic voice might read them.
 Refer to [best practices](/docs/Design/tips-for-writing-dialog) if you get stuck.

 ## Introduce Visuals